Chart Color Schemes

 Butler - Merriwa - Ridgewood has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections (released in 2023, based on 2022 data).
-Future trends project above median population growth nationally, with Butler - Merriwa - Ridgewood expected to expand by 3,477 persons to 2041, reflecting a total increase of 13.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+As we examine future population trends, an above median population growth of statistical areas across the nation is projected, with the area expected to expand by 3,477 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 13.5% in total over the 17 years.

 Frequently Asked Questions - Population